chrisg86/gatsby-remark-classes/README.md

 ## The classMap

-For supported selectors please have a look at the [Support section of unist-util-select](https://github.com/syntax-tree/unist-util-select#support)
+For supported selectors please please consult [syntax-tree/mdast](https://github.com/syntax-tree/mdast#nodes) for the node list and have a look at the [Support section of unist-util-select](https://github.com/syntax-tree/unist-util-select#support)

 ## Motivation